Unintended pregnancy: United States

-According to the Guttmacher Institute, slightly less than half (45%) of U.S. pregnancies in 2011 were unintended, approximately 2.8 million pregnancies per year.
+According to the Guttmacher Institute, 45% of U.S. pregnancies in 2011 were unintended, approximately 2.8 million pregnancies per year.
 In 2006, most states' rates were between 40 and 65 unintended pregnancies per 1,000 women.
 The state with the highest rate of unintended pregnancies was Mississippi, with 69 per 1,000 women, followed by California, Delaware, the District of Columbia, Hawaii and Nevada (66 to 67 per 1,000).
 New Hampshire had the lowest rate, 36 per 1,000 women, followed by Maine, North Dakota, Vermont and West Virginia (37 to 39 per 1,000 women).

-Over 92% of abortions are the result of unintended pregnancy, and unintended pregnancies result in about 1.3 million abortions/year.
+Over 92% of abortions are the result of unintended pregnancy, and unintended pregnancies result in about 1.3 million abortions per year.
 In 2001, 44% of unintended pregnancies resulted in births, 42% resulted in induced abortion, and the rest in miscarriage.
 It is estimated that more than half of US women have had an unintended pregnancy by age 45.
-According to one study, over one-third of living people in the US under 31 years of age (born since 1982) were the result of unintended pregnancies, a rate that has remained largely unchanged to date.
+One 2012 study found over one-third of living people in the US under 31 years of age (born since 1982) were the result of unintended pregnancies, a rate virtually unchanged from 2002.